Introduction to horticulture

 The Urban Farmer: How to create a productive garden in any space

 By Justin Calverley and CERES

 Cost ranges from: $30.95 to $39.99

 It is essential that participants wear suitable clothing for working in an outdoor environment:

 - Sturdy workboots

 There is a small fridge in the classroom where you can store your lunch for the day

 Working as a team with fellow participants at Edendale, an operational farm and production nursery, you will gain a broad overview and practical, hands-on experience in topics such as:

-You will spend a lot of time outdoors (getting your hands dirty!) under the leadership of an experienced trainer and horticulturalist, along with some time in the classroom learning basic theory and exploring study pathways.
+You will spend time outdoors (getting your hands dirty!) under the leadership of an experienced trainer and horticulturalist, along with time in the classroom learning basic theory and exploring study pathways

 9 x 5 hour sessions (plus 1/2 hour lunch break); and approximately 1.5 hours per week self-paced learning.